fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Prophet Muhammad ﷺ   didn't want Makkah to become a battle-ground.
 He, therefore, hastily left Makkah on January 26, 630 at the head of 12,000 warriors, to meet the enemy.
 Out of this force, ten thousand men were from Medina, and the other two thousand were recruits from the newly-converted Makkans.

 This new army was the largest force ever assembled in Arabia to that date.
-As its various formations marched out of the city gate, in full panoply of war, Abu Bakr who was watching, was much impressed, and exclaimed: “We cannot be defeated this time because of lack of numbers.”
+As its various formations marched out of the city gate, in full panoply of war, Abu Bakr who was watching, was much impressed, and exclaimed: "We cannot be defeated this time because of lack of numbers."

 But very soon he was proven wrong.
 Muslims were defeated at the beginning even though they were thrice as numerous as the enemy.
 Qur’an itself called attention of the Muslims, rather pointedly, that numbers alone were no guarantee that they would be victorious.